HITECHCRIME/HC_SG51_Colorized_World/README.md

 ## Music Video

 Meditating (drone footage), connection with other minds while raging inside with emotions.
-Mixed with some techwear swag footage.
+Mixed with some techwear swag footage + like in the reference graphic - hugging a girl, my face hidden by her hair floating in the air, grasping for each other